How Tariffs Are Reshaping Australia's Tech Sector

 Consequently, Australia is seeking to strengthen trade relationships with other countries, including Japan, South Korea, and European nations, to diversify its economic partnerships.
 These new alliances could provide alternative markets and reduce the country’s dependency on U.S. trade.

 At the same time, local policy must evolve to support homegrown innovation, incentivize R&D, and reduce red tape for tech startups.
-A strong internal ecosystem will be critical in offsetting external trade vulnerabilities.
+Programs like the Research and Development Tax Incentive (R&DTI) offer valuable support for companies investing in innovation to offset tariff-related costs.

 Opportunities in Crisis: Adapting for the Future